 Boswell man charged with cruelty after state police find dead dogs in home

 Nov.
-4—BOSWELL, Pa. — A Boswell man will stand trial, accused of moving from a house in Jenner Township and leaving behind two dogs to die in their cages without food and water, authorities said.
+5—BOSWELL, Pa. — A Boswell-area man will stand trial, accused of moving from a house in Jenner Township and leaving two dogs behind to die in their cages without food and water, authorities said.

 According to a criminal complaint filed by state police in Somerset, neighbors called troopers on Oct.
 18 to report two dead dogs locked in cages at a home in the 900 block of Ralphton Road.